renvrant/formcontrol-freaks/chapter.md

 ```

 These interfaces define the shape of a form in our Redux store,
-which is the part of the store our reducer will be concerned with in this example,
+which is the part of the store our reducer will be concerned with in this example.
-but do *not* actually create the store.
+Defining these interfaces does *not* actually create the store–we will do that in a moment–but
+*does* specify the shape of the objects our reducers will hand back to us.

 The form contains a single object representing a character,
 rather than using the character itself as the store.
 That way,